If you are new to this website you will want to know, as early as possible … is this all real and legitimate?

 - Founder Dr Philip Davies did previously work within “aerospace” and under the UN … he was a senior medical officer in the Royal Air Force (UK) and is well aware how governments and UN committees conduct their affairs.
 During his RAF career he became acutely aware of the importance of the OST in maintaining world peace for the future … he became increasingly disturbed by the willingness of progressive governments to have it marginalized in favour of new laws and accords which facilitate space exploitation/mining.
 He is determined to maintain the strength of the OST against weaponization in space.
 He see that this means the OST should be updated to accommodate space commerce (with just a little control) in order to stay relevant.
 His determination to see this through will endure.

 - The legal construct of the claim itself… the diamond cornerstone of which is the pan-multinational communal status of the claim.
+All other constructs for a celestial land claim would currently be barred by OST (Art.
+II and VI) and the nebulous force of customary international law… but a claim involving people from all nations, represented in equitable numbers… now that’s something else!
 Until we discussed it with them, most international lawyers had not considered that this unique type of celestial land claim would be so elegantly accommodated by existing space law.
 You see, when we compared our legal foundations to those of the 1979 Moon Agreement (MA), most of these lawyers reacted with a sharp intake of breath.
 Many of these lawyers already knew that the MA (a ratified Treaty at the UN) was, de-facto, a pan-multinational communal claim to all of the solar system for all humanity…. the MA claims the solar system as the “Common Heritage Of Mankind” … this communal claim faced no legal barriers… it was accepted into existing international space law with open arms (it is not extensively ratified, but that is due to commercial/political positions and nothing to do with legal foundations).
 We have allocated claims to nationals of every nation, dependent of national populations, human rights standards and state corruption statistics.
 Our construct is, in effect, an equitable representation of all humankind.
 The land claimed will be shared and held open as common land, with the UN being offered the legal title to hold as trustee.
 We do not advocate a sluggish, bureaucratic UN committee … rather a nimble, pro-commerce, space-users group to administer to the demands of new space exploitation.
 Not everyone will like the idea, but it is workable, is safe & fair … and has firm legal foundations.

 - We have already mentioned some weakness in scale (which we are addressing by increasing the number of co-claimants).
 The other is the lack of international legal expertise within the core team.
 At the start we educated ourselves.
 Then we outsourced.
 This was costly, but most useful.
 The most benefit we’ve gained towards the legal development of the claim (and our approach to courts) has been in evolving a progressive co-operative relationship with a few of the worlds very top academic lawyers in the field of International space law.
 Although not directly involved in the business of our claim, these top lawyers have provided invaluable advice and direction.
 In return, we have kept them up to date with our progress (including court notes, documents and Judges’ decisions).
 Additionally, two other world-leading experts agreed to act as judges in our international moot court competition (for international law colleges/students), the Mars Prize (pending completion of current real-court events): our thanks here goes to Professor Philip De Man (EU: represents Belgium at the UN) and Professor Fabio Tronchetti (USA & China).